lvaylet/lvaylet/README.md

 ## Work Experience

+### Cloud Customer Engineer, Application Modernization and Site Reliability Engineering (SRE)

+*Jul 2022 - Present*

+Containers, serverless, Kubernetes, DevOps, CI/CD, GitOps, SRE...

 ### Cloud Partner Engineer @ Google

-*Jun 2020 – Present*
+*Jun 2020 – Jun 2022*

-I help our customers solve their biggest problems and transform their business using the best of Google by ensuring our partners become the best pre-sales and delivery extension of our Google Cloud business.
+In order to help our customers solve their biggest problems and transform their business using the best of Google, I ensure our partners become the best pre-sales and delivery extension of our Google Cloud business.

+On top of my daily responsibilities with our partner ecosystem, I contribute to driving awareness and adoption around Site Reliability Engineering (SRE).
+For example by co-leading The Art of SLOs workshops.
+Also by engaging with customers/partners who want to understand how Google mesures reliability and why we came up with SRE in the first place.

 ### Cloud Architect | DevOps @ Groupe Renault